NeonGeckoCom/neon-docs/docs/skill_development/language-support/using-nice-date-and-time-functions-for-your-language.md

 one section for each of the three `nice_*()` functions.

 For each section there is a list, the index must start at 1 and continue in increments of 1.
 The content of a list entry is `datetime_param`, which contains the parameters that the Python datetime.datetime class take.
 Then there is `assertEqual`, which is the expected formatted value when given the datetime.
-Each `nice_*()` function takes different parameters, the parameters must be specified in the list entry as well, they cannot be omitted even if they are Python 'None'
+Each `nice_*()` function takes different parameters, the parameters must be specified in the list entry as well, they cannot be omitted even if they are Python `None`.

 ## Configuration file for en-us